 - Piece of fresh fruit, individual fruit cup OR small bag of fresh, cut vegetables.
 Dipping sauce/salad dressing in individual 2 ounce soufflé cup with lid is a bonus!

 - Snack (pretzels, chips, granola bar, etc.) in zip-top plastic bag.

 - Sweet (cookies, pound cake, brownie, etc.) in zip-top plastic bag.

 Encouraging note writer

-Powdered milk packager
+Powdered milk or laundry pod packager

 - Gallon size zip-top bag